 It is always preferable to prevent problems, rather than try to fix them after the event.
-That is why Nest Legal offers two free contract reviews for potential purchasers.
+That is why Nest Legal encourage all purchasers to submit their contract here for review.
 We much prefer preventing problems than delivering bad news once it is all too late!

 Here are some examples of problems that could have been avoided by a thorough review of the contract and discussion with a solicitor prior to signing: